Killdeer

 The nonbreeding habitat of the killdeer includes coastal wetlands, beach habitats, and coastal fields.
 Its breeding grounds are generally open fields with short vegetation (but locations such as rooftops are sometimes used); although it is a shorebird, it does not necessarily nest close to water.
 The nest itself is a scrape lined with vegetation and white material, such as pebbles or seashell fragments.
 This bird lays a clutch of four to six buff to beige eggs with dark markings.
 The breeding season (starting with egg-laying) occurs from mid-March to August, with later timing of egg-laying in the northern portion of the range.
 Both parents incubate the eggs for 22 to 28 days typically.
 The young stay in the nest until the day after being hatched, when they are led by their parents to a feeding territory (generally with dense vegetation where hiding spots are abundant), where the chicks feed themselves.
 The young then fledge about 31 days after hatching, and breeding first occurs after one year of age.

 The killdeer primarily feeds on insects, although other invertebrates and seeds are eaten.
 It forages almost exclusively in fields, especially those with short vegetation and with cattle and standing water.
 It primarily forages during the day, but in the nonbreeding season, when the moon is full or close to full, it forages at night, likely because of increased insect abundance and reduced predation during the night.
 Predators of the killdeer include various birds and mammals.
-Its multiple responses to predation range from calling to the "ungulate display", which can be fatal for the performing individual.
-This bird is classified as least concern by the International Union for Conservation of Nature, because of its large range and population.
-Its population is declining, but this trend is not severe enough for the killdeer to be considered a vulnerable species.
+Its multiple responses to predation range from the "broken-wing display" (feigning injury to lure a predator away from the nest) to the "ungulate display" (charging the animal, named for its use against grazing ungulates rather than predators).

+The killdeer was formerly considered a least-concern species by the IUCN due to its large range and population, but is now considered a near-threatened species due to its population decline, though the decline is not rapid enough to warrant uplisting the killdeer to a vulnerable species.
 It is protected by the American Migratory Bird Treaty Act of 1918 and the Canadian Migratory Birds Convention Act.